 If you have Court Orders, a Parenting Plan, or just a verbal agreement as to the care arrangements of your children, these should continue to be followed, where it remains possible.

-Stage 3 Restrictions: How do these restrictions apply to our care arrangements?
+Stage 3 & Stage 4 Restrictions: How do these restrictions apply to our care arrangements?

-In Victoria, during the present Stage 3 restrictions, complying with the care arrangements for children falls into the second exemption category, “medical, care and compassionate needs”, allowing you to leave your home to effect the care plan and change over.
+In Victoria, during Stage 3 and Stage 4 restrictions, complying with the care arrangements for children falls into the second exemption category, “medical, care and compassionate needs”, allowing you to leave your home to effect the care plan and change over.
 Children are also considered to reside in the home of each parent and thus are allowed to move between residences.

 Where one parent resides interstate, it will be important to check with the specific state or territory government with respect to their border closures and the impact this will have on complying with changeover needs.
 Some states may allow the travel, however will then require the child to meet their quarantine requirements, which could significantly impact the return of the child within regular timeframes.